-Following the proverbial lambasting it has received since the financial crisis shook the world in 2008, the banking sector is left picking up the pieces to regain trust among customers.
+Following the lambasting it has received since the financial crisis shook the world in 2008, the banking sector is left picking up the pieces to regain trust among customers.

 Barclays CEO Antony Jenkins is at the forefront of this industry-wide charm offensive, and technology is his tool of choice.